|Last Quarterly Update:||11/7/2016|

 |Business Challenges||Financial Information||Glossary & Acronyms|

 Demand is driven largely by the construction needs of companies and governments and the desire of industrial customers to improve the efficiency of operations.
 Profitability depends on the ability to accurately predict costs for a project.
 Small firms, which can effectively compete with larger ones by having expertise in a particular field, are often hired as consultants on larger projects if they have special expertise.
 Large firms are advantaged in designing and managing large projects.
-The industry is fragmented: the 50 largest firms account for about 40 percent of industry revenue.
+The US industry is fragmented: the 50 largest firms account for about 40% of revenue.